eastgenomics/eggd_pancan_report_generator/README.md

 # pancancer_sample_report

 ## What does this app do?
-Generate aGenerate a html report containing fusion and QC information.
+Generate a html report containing fusion and QC information.

 ## What are typical use cases for this app?
 This app may be executed as a standalone app.